 At the end of the third year and beginning of the fourth year, the deans involved in preparation of the Medical Student Performance Evaluations (MSPE) meet with each student individually to discuss their residency application plans and the MSPE.
 The students’ interests and vocations, the strengths and weaknesses of their application, the competitiveness of their specialty choice and other factors that might influence application and matching strategy are all discussed in these meetings.
 Students may schedule additional meetings as needed in order to feel comfortable with their specialty choice and individual career plan.

 Primary Care Day (PCD) is a daylong event hosted each year by the M2 Evers’ Society members.
 It highlights, for first-year medical students, career opportunities in primary care, giving them exposure to medical specialties as well as interaction with doctors who will play integral roles in their medical education during the third and fourth years.
 Following an introduction to each specialty by a faculty member, a series of simulated medical procedures are taught by the departments of emergency medicine, family medicine, internal medicine, med/peds, obstetrics/gynecology and pediatrics.
-The day concludes with lunch and a closing speaker.
+The day concludes with lunch.